kjpou1/news_factory/README.md

 ## Disclaimer
+> [!CAUTION]

-This project uses web scraping to retrieve data from a commercial website.
+> This project uses web scraping to retrieve data from a commercial website.
 Please be aware of the following:

-* Respect the Website's Terms of Service: Ensure that your usage of this tool complies with the websites terms of service.
+> * Respect the Website's Terms of Service: Ensure that your usage of this tool complies with the websites terms of service.
 Frequent scraping can put undue load on their servers.
-* Responsible Usage: Use this tool responsibly to avoid disrupting the services provided by Forex Factory.
+> * Responsible Usage: Use this tool responsibly to avoid disrupting the services provided by Forex Factory.
-* Legal Considerations: Be aware of the legal implications of web scraping.
+> * Legal Considerations: Be aware of the legal implications of web scraping.
 This tool is provided for personal use and educational purposes only.